JetBrains/amper/docs/README.md

 |-...
 ```

-Nothing unexpected in the `main.kt` and `MyTest.kt` files, the interesting part is the `module.yaml`, the Deft manifest file.
+Nothing unexpected in the `main.kt` and `MyTest.kt` files, the interesting part is the `module.yaml`, the Amper manifest file.
 In its simplest form it looks like this:
 ```yaml
 # Produce a JVM application